-The Nursery is staffed by a qualified teacher and a full time teaching assistant (NVQ3).
-Each of the three Reception classes is staffed by a qualified teacher and a full time teaching assistant.
+The Nursery is staffed by a qualified teacher and a full time Level 3 Teaching Assistant.
+Each of the Reception classes is staffed by a qualified teacher and a full time teaching assistant.
 A part time teaching assistant also joins Nursery for 2 hours each day.
 There are also opportunities for volunteers, such as students and parent/adult helpers, to support the learning within the classroom under the guidance and supervision of the class teacher.